County Elected and Appointed Officials

 - Acting as clerk of the board of county commissioners if the board does not reassign that function (RCW 36.22.010(6) and 36.32.110).

 The auditor is an elected officer in every county but King County.

 Per Article 4, Section 26 of the State Constitution, the county clerk is the administrative and financial officer for the state superior court of the county and is responsible for court records, including entry of all orders, judgments and decrees issued by the court.
-Ch.
-36.23 RCW and Ch.
-2.32 RCW outline the roles and authority of the clerk position.
+Chapter 36.23 RCW and chapter 2.32 RCW outline the roles and authority of the clerk position.

 The county clerk provides a number of services in connection with the court system, including maintaining court records and exhibits, administering oaths, managing the jury system, acting as a quasi-judicial officer for the issuance of writs and subpoenas, and providing citizens with access to public court records.
 The county clerk also has certain non-court functions such as holding bonds for public officials and keeping records for certain special purpose districts.

 The clerk is an elected office in all but four charter counties (King, Whatcom, Clallam and Pierce).